There is a lot to consider when it comes to taking care of your home.

 7. Air Quality Issues

 Many issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed heating unit.
-If you are experiencing issues with household odors, airborne allergens, such as pollen and pet dander, germs, ozone, and even plain old dust, consulting an expert heating system contractor can start you on the road toward fixing them.
+If you are experiencing issues with household odors, airborne allergens, such as pollen and pet dander, germs, ozone, and even plain old dust, consulting a professional heating system contractor can start you on the road to resolving them.

-So you do all your research and decide you do need a new furnace, or you want to upgrade your furnace to green technology, replace your home’s ductwork, or do a total renovation of the entire system, call Becht/Givens Service Experts today for a free, no-obligation Home Comfort Analysis.
+So you do all your homework and decide you do need a new furnace, or you want to upgrade your furnace to more efficient technology, replace your home’s ductwork, or do a total overhaul of the entire system, call Becht/Givens Service Experts today for a free, no-obligation Home Comfort Analysis.